51 SEO Myths to Leave Behind in 2019

 14. Guest Blogging is Obsolete

 Not at all.
-Guest blogging helps you build high quality backlinks to your site to increase your domain rank.
-But, you should avoid low quality guest posts, shoddy sites, and use your best judgement.
+Guest blogging helps you build high-quality backlinks to your site to increase your domain rank.
+But, you should avoid low-quality guest posts, shoddy sites, and use your best judgment.
 Also, use branded anchor text more often as it avoids Google penalizing your website.
 Plus, try to remember to link to authoritative sources.
 You can learn more about how to start guest blogging here.